thewca/wca-regulations/wca-guidelines_2012.md

 - 2d) [RECOMMENDATION] If a third party (e.g. journalist) asks the organisation team to be put in contact with any competitors, the competitor should first be asked for consent.
 - 2h1) [CLARIFICATION] Competitors may be barefoot for Solving With Feet.
 - 2j2) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, his results from earlier rounds remain valid.
+- 2s3) [REMINDER] Special accommodations shall be noted in the Delegate Report.

 ## Article 3: Puzzles

-- 3a1) [CLARIFICATION] Competitors may be disqualified if they do not come when they are called, or if they do not have a puzzle ready to submit.
+- 3a1) [CLARIFICATION] Competitors may be disqualified if they do not come when they are called, or if they do not have a puzzle ready to submit (e.g. if they planned to use a puzzle that another competitor is currently using, and therefore cannot submit their puzzle at the moment).
+- 3a) [ADDITION] By default, a competitor shall use the same puzzle for consecutive attempts in a speed solving round.
+A competitor may switch puzzles between attempts, at the discretion of the judge or Delegate.
 - 3c) [CLARIFICATION] Competitors may use puzzles of any reasonable size, at the discretion of the Delegate.
 - 3i) [EXAMPLE] Examples of such enhancement include: new moves are possible, normal moves are impossible, more pieces or faces are visible, colours on the backside of the puzzle are visible, moves are done automatically, more or other solved states.